The idea of

-For us, the idea of an ideal, global economy means a fundamental change of premises.
+… an ideal, global economy means a fundamental change of premises for us.
 Cooperation instead of competition and high-quality, well thought-out material cycles must be the foundations for creating a fair global trade in addition to local relations.
 Faster, more and bigger are not the foundations on which global trade can be shaped for the future.
 How can we already do business sustainably and act as sustainably as possible despite the far-reaching injustices?

 The entire value chain matters

 In addition to the community supported orientation, i.e. early financing and joint negotiation of prices and processes, our focus is on the sustainable orientation of all steps in the value chain in order to create fair design options for all participants.